MBrindley709/Arduino-PinCLI_SPI/README.txt

 -----------------
 I connected up the Nano's SPI bus to a couple of 74HC595 8-bit shift registers.
 I then connected the 74HC595's outputs to 16 LEDs which were in 2, 8-LED bargraphs.
 The 595_test.txt file contains the sequence of commands I copied and pasted (in mass) into Tera Term to test the software out.
-It executed to quickly to do a good job of testing, so I added the delay commands.
+It executed too quickly to do a good job of testing, so I added the delay commands.
 That meant I had to add delays in Tera Term to keep from over-running the Nano's serial port buffer.

 The 299_test.txt file has the commands for testing with 2 74HC299 8-bit shift registers instead of 74HC595.

 Both types of shift registers worked in 2 of the 4 SPI modes.